One question I was asked recently was "what can you do with Bitcoin do that you can't do with US Dollars?"

 - Capture the Banker's Yield - A big part of crypto is the democratization of actions that used to be fully within the realm of banking.
 The cleanest example of this is that of an AMM or Automatic Market Maker.
 An AMM essentially codifies a pool of two assets, say dollars and Bitcoin, so that people can exchange one asset for the other.
 In traditional finance, banks do this and naturally take a small chunk of profit on each transaction.
 However, with AMMs, you or I can provide our funds to the AMM and we can get the small share of transaction fees for providing our services.
 This is also true with loans.
 Banks pay you a paltry 0.2% or less on your savings accounts, but then loan out that money at much higher rates: e.g. mortgages at 3%, or various other loans which often come at even higher rates.
 In the crypto universe, this process too is codified, and the spread between lender and borrower is closed substantially.
 For stablecoins, this gap is around 1%: you can lend USDC out and earn 5.52% interest while a borrower would pay 6.74% as of this writing.
 This should all make intuitive sense.
 As we replace a high-overhead bank with low-overhead code, the economics should get better for everyone involved (except the bankers)!

 - Programmable Money - Admittedly, the above use is an example of this, but it is worth calling out the broader point.
 Cryptocurrencies essentially move value in the same way that data is moved around the world.
 It is worth remembering that the internet was also initially pooh poohed as a novelty for chat rooms and, yes, porn.
 It is now obvious that the internet was so much more than that, and we are now at a point where an unimaginable amount of data flows in previously unimaginable ways and has a profound effect on society as a result.
 In 10 years time, this will likely also be true of value.
+Having value flow at the speed of code enables a lot of interesting things.
+Most importantly it makes it a lot easier to align incentives between different parties in a system.
+This shouldn’t be underestimated - systems work to the degree that their incentives work.
+So there is an opportunity here to craft a world of effective businesses, governments, and various other agencies to a level the world hasn’t seen.

-Hopefully that gives you a sense of what can be done with cryptocurrencies
+Hopefully that gives you a sense of what can be done with cryptocurrencies and why there is an excitement around them, at least at the fringe, that extends far beyond financial speculation.